JinkelaP/JinkelaP/README.md

 - 🔭 I am working for POSbiz as a full-stack developer intern in Christchurch, NZ.
-- 🔧 I am mainly focusing on mobile dev, backend service dev & cloud deployment.
-Also, I take care of maintenance of old projects like PHP web apps.
+- 🔧 I am mainly focusing on DevOps & cloud deployment.
 - ⚡ I have experience in: React Native, Typescript, web service, Docker, Kubernetes, Azure and Google Cloud Platform.
 - 🌱 I love exploring and learning new things!
-I’m currently learning .Net core.
+I’m currently learning Terraform and AWS.
 - 📫 How to reach me: flick a message to me on LinkedIn ~

 - ⚡ Fun fact: Was a content creator but not anymore due to addiction to maimaiDX (a rhythm game). 💀